Shanghai Municipal People's Government

 The Shanghai Municipal People's Government is the local administrative agency of Shanghai.
 It is officially elected by the Shanghai Municipal People's Congress and is formally responsible to the SMPC and its Standing Committee.
-The municipal government is headed by a mayor, currently Gong Zheng.
+The municipal government is headed by a mayor, currently Zhu Zhongming.
 Under the country's Leninist system, the mayor is subordinate to the secretary of the Shanghai Municipal Committee of the Chinese Communist Party.

 Organization

 The organization of the Shanghai Municipal People's Government includes: